tlswg/tls13-spec/draft-ietf-tls-tls13.md

 not RSASSA-PSS.

 All ECDSA computations MUST be performed according to ANSI X9.62 {{X962}}
 or its successors.
-In addition, signatures must be deterministically made using the scheme specified in {{RFC6979}}.
+In addition, ECDSA signatures MUST be deterministically made using the scheme specified in {{RFC6979}}.
 Data to be signed/verified is hashed, and the result run directly through the ECDSA algorithm with no additional hashing.
 The SignatureAndHashAlgorithm parameter in the DigitallySigned